rule

 Text 11

-Rejecting those suitors at hand like S'is'upâla and others who mad of Cupid were handed by your brother and father, do I wonder why you've chosen Us so unlike them.
+Rejecting those suitors at your disposition like S'is'upâla and others who mad of Cupid were offered to you by your brother and father, do I wonder why you've chosen for Us so different from them.
+(Vedabase)

 Text 12

-Afraid of the kings, o lovely-browed one, and gone to the ocean for shelter [to Dvârakâ], have We, of enmity with the ones in power, practically abandoned the royal see.
+Afraid of the kings, o lovely-browed one, and moved to the ocean for shelter [to Dvârakâ], have We, of enmity with the ones in power, practically abandoned the throne.
+(Vedabase)

 Text 13

-O fine-browed lady, women are usually destined to suffer when they stay with men whose behavior is uncertain and who pursue a path not approved by society.
+O beautiful eyebrows, women usually have to suffer who take to men whose behavior is uncertain in following a path not acceptable to normal society.
+(Vedabase)

 Text 14

-We without a thing always very dear to those who also have nothing are therefore as a rule indeed not so popular with the rich, they rarely worship Me, o fine-waisted lady.
+We without possessions are always very dear to those who have nothing either and are therefore as a rule indeed not so popular with the rich who rarely pay Me tribute o fine-waisted lady.
+(Vedabase)

 Text 15

+Marriage and friendship is there between two people equal in property, birth, influence, physique and prospects, and never between a superior and an inferior [in this]!

 Marriage and friendship is there between two people equal in property, birth, influence, physique and prospects and never ever between a superior and an inferior [in this]!

-Marriage and friendship are proper between two people who are equal in terms of their wealth, birth, influence, physical appearance and capacity for good progeny, but never between a superior and an inferior.
+(Vedabase)

 Text 16

-O princess of Vidarbha, this, not able to look into the future, you didn't know, having chosen Us so void of good qualities Who are praised by beggars out of their mind!
+O princess of Vidarbha, this you couldn't foresee, you didn't know, when you chose for Us so void of good qualities, We who are praised by beggars out of their mind!
+(Vedabase)

 Text 17

-Now please accept for yourself a husband that indeed is suitable, a first class noble by whom you can get all your wishes fulfilled in this life and the next.
+Now please accept for yourself a husband that indeed is suitable, a first class noble able to fulfill all your wishes in this life and the next.
+(Vedabase)

 Text 18

-S'is'upâla, S'âlva, Jarâsandha, Dantavakra and other kings all hate Me, o beautiful thighs, and so does your elder brother Rukmî.
+S'is'upâla, S'âlva, Jarâsandha, Dantavakra and other kings all hate Me oh you with your beautiful legs, and so does your elder brother Rukmî.

 Text 19

-To dispel of them, blinded by the intoxication of their power, the pride and arrogance were You by Me taken in a marriage, o good one; We did it to remove the power from the wicked [see also B.G.
+In order to dispel of those, who are blinded by the intoxication of their strength, the pride and arrogance have I married you o good one; We did that to remove the power from the wicked [see also B.G.
 4: 7].
+(Vedabase)

 Text 20

-We indifferent to home and body indeed do not hanker for wives, children and wealth; We remain completely satisfied within Ourselves like a light engaged in no activity.'
+We indifferent about a home and the body really do not really care for wives, children and wealth; We, free from any endeavoring, remain completely satisfied within Ourselves like a light existing for itself does.'
+(Vedabase)

 Text 21

-S'rî S'uka said: 'The Supreme Lord, saying this much as the destroyer of the pride of her who as His beloved thought herself inseparable, then stopped.
+S'rî S'uka said: 'The Supreme Lord, saying this much as the destroyer of the pride of she who as His beloved thought herself inseparable, then stopped.
+(Vedabase)

 Text 22